-But what are those actions?
-They might be donating, volunteering, spreading the word, joining a committee, or attending an event – each story can be used to inspire any one of those actions, but not necessarily in the same way.
+From donating to volunteering, spreading the word, joining a committee, or attending an event – your organization can leverage stories about the work you do to inspire any one of those actions.

 Once you know the goal, you need specific, moving stories that emotionally connect with your audience on different platforms and in different channels that are appropriate for that action.

 Nonprofit storytellers are the experts that bring all this to life.
 But this level of storytelling is more complex than just putting pen to paper.